DevOpsBootcamp/website/source/first-steps.rst

 ---------------

 - More information on `Virtual Machines`_.
-- `install Putty`_ if you want to access a remote Linux box.
+- `Install Putty`_ if you want to access a remote Linux box.
-- `install Vagrant`_ if you want to run a local Linux Virtual machine.
+- `Install Vagrant`_ if you want to run a local Linux Virtual machine.
-- `install VirtualBox`_ in addition to Vagrant for local virtual machines.
+- `Install VirtualBox`_ in addition to Vagrant for local virtual machines.

 ..
 TODO: Add more Further Reading